AISSIST is awarded Best Agentic AI for Business from CIOReview.

 Decagon

-Decagon's clearest current edge.
-AOP Copilot, Agent Workbench and Simulations give operators a polished loop to build, debug and test agents before going live.
-A real lead on tooling depth.
+A genuine Decagon strength too.
+AOP Copilot, Agent Workbench and Simulations give operators a polished loop to build, debug and test agents before going live — real depth on operator tooling.

 06 · Independence